OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   dplyr::filter(
     variablename %in% sel_taxon_list_selected
   ) %>%
-  # tunr into wider format
+  # tunr into the wider format
   tidyr::pivot_wider(
     names_from = "variablename",
     values_from = "value",